Neutral atom quantum computer

-A neutral atom quantum computer is a type of quantum computers built out of Rydberg atoms; this type has many commonalities with trapped-ion quantum computers.
+A neutral atom quantum computer is a type of quantum computer built using Rydberg atoms; this type has many commonalities with trapped-ion quantum computers.
 As of December 2023, the concept has been used to demonstrate a 48 logical qubit processor.

 To perform computation, the atoms are first trapped in a magneto-optical trap.
 Qubits are then encoded in the energy levels of the atoms.
 Initialization and operation of the computer is performed via the application of lasers on the qubits.
 For example, the laser can accomplish arbitrary single qubit gates and a $CZ$ gate for universal quantum computation.
 The $CZ$ gate is carried out by leveraging the Rydberg blockade which leads to strong interactions when the qubits are physically close to each other.
-To perform a $CZ$ gate a Rydberg $\pi$ pulse is applied to the control qubit, a $2\pi$ on the target qubit and then a $\pi$ on the control.
+To perform a $CZ$ gate, a Rydberg $\pi$ pulse is applied to the control qubit, a $2\pi$ on the target qubit and then a $\pi$ on the control.
 Measurement is enforced at the end of the computation with a camera that generates an image of the outcome by measuring the fluorescence of the atoms.

 Architecture

-Neutral atom quantum computing makes use of several technological advancements in the field laser cooling, magneto-optical trapping and optical tweezers.
+Neutral atom quantum computing makes use of several technological advancements in the field of laser cooling, magneto-optical trapping and optical tweezers.
 In one example of the architecture, an array of atoms is loaded into a laser cooled at micro-kelvin temperatures.
 In each of these atoms, two levels of hyperfine ground subspace are isolated.
 The qubits are prepared in some initial state using optical pumping.
-Logic gates are performed using optical or microwave frequency fields and the measurements are done using resonance fluorescence.
+Logic gates are performed using optical or microwave frequency fields and the measurements are taken using resonance fluorescence.
 Most of these architecture are based on rubidium, caesium, ytterbium, and strontium atoms.

 Single qubit gates

 Global single qubit gates on all the atoms can be done either by applying a microwave field for qubits encoded in the Hyperfine manifold such as Rb and Cs or by applying an RF magnetic field for qubits encoded in the nuclear spin such as Yb and Sr. Focused laser beams can be used to do single-site one qubit rotation using a lambda-type three level Raman scheme (see figure).
 In this scheme, the rotation between the qubit states is mediated by an intermediate excited state.
-Single qubit gate fidelities have been shown to be as high as .999 in state-of-the-art experiments.
+Single qubit gate fidelities have been shown to be as high as 0.999 in state-of-the-art experiments.

 Entangling gates

-To do universal quantum computation, we need at least one two-qubit entangling gate.
+To do universal quantum computation, at least one two-qubit entangling gate is needed.
 Early proposals for gates included gates that depended on inter-atomic forces.
 These forces are weak and the gates were predicted to be slow.
-The first fast gate based on Rydberg states was proposed for charged atoms making use of the principle of Rydberg Blockade.
+The first fast gate based on Rydberg states was proposed for charged atoms making use of the principle of Rydberg blockade.
 The principle was later transferred and developed further for neutral atoms.
 Since then, most gates that have been proposed use this principle.